thattimc/dockerizing_rails/docs/04-docker-run.md

 docker run [options] <image> <command>
 ```

-Let say if you want to execute the echo command in busybox container.
+## Execute the echo command in busybox container
 You can type the following command:
 ```bash
 docker run busybox echo "Hello from busybox"
 ```